salsa-community/kbase/README.md

 # kbase

-This application was generated using JHipster 6.4.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.4.1](https://www.jhipster.tech/documentation-archive/v6.4.1).

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: